 Early intervention is provided for children who have difficulty in acquiring the skills of literacy and numeracy.
 This assistance is provided for children throughout the school, with a concentration on children demonstrating difficulties in lower primary classes.
 All students take part in rigorous assessment.
 Students are tracked and monitored from Kindergarten to Year 6 according to our school based benchmarks.

 We aim for the children to be nurtured in the Catholic faith and tradition within a Catholic Christian community.
 They are greatly influenced by the Christian responses they give and receive.
 The love, joy, peace, patience, goodness, fidelity, gentleness and self-control which they should experience in a community united in Christ, is where the most learning occurs.

 The above year levels are the usual practice.
 Sacraments are very personal and unique to each individual.
-In this way if children are considered not to be ready for a particular Sacrament they can receive the Sacrament at a later date, after consultation with the REC and class teacher.
+In this way if children are considered not to be ready for a particular Sacrament, they can receive the Sacrament at a later date, after consultation with Fr Tom.

 Information and Communication Technology (ICT)

 It is the aim of St Thomas Aquinas school to provide all children with “hands-on” experience with technology.
 Through working with various forms of software and hardware, children not only discover exciting new ways to learn but also are learning how to utilise the technology of the present and the future.

 ICT is not an isolated subject but is an integrated part of most areas of learning.